3 years

 This course introduces the basic tools of statistical analysis.
 Theory will be combined with extensive data collection and computer-assisted laboratory work.
 Students will be encouraged to develop an attitude of mind that accepts uncertainty and variability as part of problem analysis and decision making.

-This course provides students with an introduction to data analytics and visualization with a particular focus on financial applications as well as managerial practices.
+This course gives students an introduction to data analytics and visualization with a focus on financial applications and managerial practices.
 Covering topics from both corporate finance and financial markers/services side, the course aims at providing learners with necessary formation and various essential skills on understanding types and structures for financial time series and cross-sectional data, basics of financial modeling and forecasting, and communicating managerial decisions using data visualization.
 Students will acquire hands on learning experience via Microsoft Excel, Tableau and R.

 This course aims at introducing and mastering the basic commands of financial accounting and developing students’ understanding of firms’ financial reporting.
 The course is designed so that students will be able to analyze firms’ fundamental and daily transactions and further build and interpret the main financial statements.
 Topics that are covered are: financial statements from an economic point of view, the financial statement environment, links between balance sheet, income statement and cash flow statement, recording of common business operations, inventory, depreciation, among others.